In this story:

 Chocolatey experiences for the Dad with a sweet tooth

 Most dads like chocolate.
 Some dads love chocolate.
 If yours is the latter, these indulgent workshops will give him a story to tell for years.
-In this chocolate truffles making class in Manchester, he’ll learn to temper, shape, fill and decorate artisan truffles (and sample plenty along the way).
+In this chocolate truffles making class in Manchester (around 2 hours, from ~£48), he'll learn to temper, shape, fill and decorate artisan truffles (and sample plenty along the way).
 Or treat him to a cosy hot chocolate making workshop in Notting Hill, London, where he’ll whip up luxurious blends, experiment with spices and create chocolatey drinks he’ll crave long after the workshop is over.

-Chocolatey classes feel festive, comforting and fun and Dad gets to walk away with handmade treats that somehow always conveniently disappear within 24 hours.
+Chocolatey classes are comforting and fun, and Dad walks away with handmade treats that somehow always disappear within 24 hours.
 A gift for him and a gift for his sweet tooth!

 More delicious options to try: